xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ### Enable and disable Self-healing mode

-In Katalon Studio, the self-healing feature is enabled by default.
+In Katalon Studio, the self-healing mode is enabled by default.
 To disable the self-healing mode, there are two ways:

 * Go to **Project > Settings > Self-Healing > WebUI**, then uncheck the box **Enable Self-healing execution**.
 * From the toolbar of Katalon Studio, click on the **Self-Healing** icon, then select **Disable Self-healing**.